dennisn/LearningNotes/Cloud/Azure/AZ900_IdentityManagementAndDeployment.md

     + FIDO2 security key: hardware key that need to plug into the computer, may even have a finger-print on it

 ### External Guest Access
+  - External Guest acess: enables security outside of your oganisational boundaries --> visibility of external guest activity within your organisational ID borders
   - For external access: Entra External ID for partners (Azuare AD B2B) and Entra External ID for customers (Azure AD B2C)
     + ID for partners (B2B): invite users to create new ID with us, based on their existing ID from external provider --> will authenticate by us, to access our resources
     + ID for customers (B2C): authenticated by 3rd party, to access our "external-facing" applications --> still need to assign access rights for that entity